 Elders In Residence

-Please contact Aboriginal Access Services for information on the Elders Schedule and availability (April-August).
+Please contact Aboriginal Access Services for information on the Elders Schedule and availability (September-April).
 You may contact us at: 604-795-2835 (Elaine Malloway) or 604-557-4069 (Betty Peters) or complete the Resident Elder Service form.

 Purpose: Interacts with students through traditional teaching and counselling contact, and provides awareness and guidance through demonstration and discussion.
 The elder is available to students, families and University staff creating opportunities to increase understanding of Indigenous perspectives and values.